edusouzaxx/english-public/02-Questions-to-be-answered.md

 > Good morning / Guten Morgen

-> First of all, thank you so much for inviting me to be here today and for your time.
+> First of all, thank you so much for inviting me and for your time.

-> It's a pleasure to be here and meet you all in person.
+> It's a pleasure to be here today and meet you all in person.

 > I'd also like to thank you for giving me the opportunity to visit Basel.